School-controlled movement awareness

 The dashboard should show receiver health and avoid pretending the area has reliable live data.

-Access should be limited to approved school users based on role and pilot configuration.
+Access should be limited to approved school users by role and legitimate operational need.
+Not every user should see every student, record, diagnostic, or historical view.

-Depending on deployment, Valkor may process approved badge IDs, receiver IDs, zone IDs, timestamps, signal readings, confidence states, pass events, incident events, receiver health, admin actions, and audit logs.
+Depending on deployment, Valkor may process operationally justified data such as approved badge IDs, receiver IDs, zone IDs, timestamps, signal readings, confidence states, pass events, incidents, receiver health, admin actions, and audit logs.

 Resources